httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 error of type `PROTOCOL_ERROR`.

 The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.
-Specifically, if the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the end-entity certificate MUST match with regard to the extensions recognized by the sender.

 If these requirements are not satisfied, the recipient MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream